 This page covers how we, as your local charity, handle your information locally in our offices.

-How Citizens Advice Barnet collect your data
+How Citizens Advice Barnet collects your data

 When you contact us for advice or information, we ask for your consent to collect your personal data.
 If you contact us face to face, this will be through completing and signing our consent form.
 If it is over the phone, we will ask for your express verbal consent.
 If you contact us for advice by e-mail, we will ask you to electronically tick a box which allows us to record your personal data.